Andrejkf/solution_advanced_lane_finding/report_template.md

 3.2.3.
 In addition, to define the source and destination points the output heigh of points was defined as *0.4 * imghigh*  (cell 52 Jupyter notebook) for top_rigth and top_left vertices as destination points.

-Bellow, you may find short part of code to ilustrate it:
+Bellow, you may find a short part of code to ilustrate it:

 ```
 # get oringinal and destination points based on previously calculated hough lines